zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
 Foie gras with caramelized apple cider
+Coriander berries with diver scallops
 Squash charred with squash seed oil
 Beef tartare with crispy black trumpets
-Cauliflower veloute with caviar and spring onion
-Fluke with pepper and watercress
+Spring onion custard with chickweed and trout roe
+Mackerel with fermented green peppers
 Beets with feta and bay laurel
-Halibut with sunchokes and chanterelles
+Halibut with morels and pink vinegar
 Duck with parsnip and plum
+Millet with cacao and chestnut
+Radicchio with lemon and olive oil
 Persimmon pavlova with cinnamon
 Chocolate ganache with sweet milk granita
 # select press